 On January 5, 2016, and subsequently on October 6, 2017 and September 30, 2021, the Oakland City Council adopted ordinances (No. 13348, 13456, and 13662 respectively) declaring a shelter crisis in the City of Oakland.
 These ordinances were adopted pursuant to the authority provided under state law beginning at California Government Code Section 8698.
 As these conditions continue to persist, the City Council has regularly renewed its declaration of a local public health emergency about the homelessness crisis at each of its regular Council meetings.
-On May 21, 2019, after review and approval by State HCD, the City Council additional adopted an Ordinance for Emergency Building Standards Amendments to the 2016 California Building Standards Code that incorporated emergency building standards for emergency sleeping cabins, membrane structures, and other emergency housing on property owned or leased by the City of Oakland.
-Statewide building standards for emergency housing were incorporated into the 2019 California Building

-Code and the 2019 California Residential Code and on December 10, 2019 the City Council passed Ordinance No. 13576 adopting these emergencies housing provisions, including the local amendments previously approved by State HCD.
+On May 21, 2019, after review and approval by State HCD, the City Council additional adopted an Ordinance for Emergency Building Standards Amendments to the 2016 California Building Standards Code that incorporated emergency building standards for emergency housing buildings and facilities, including health and safety standards for recreational vehicles, emergency sleeping cabins, membrane structures, and other emergency housing on property owned or leased by the City of Oakland.
+Statewide building standards for emergency housing were incorporated into the 2019 California Building Code and the 2019 California Residential Code and on December 10, 2019 the City Council passed Ordinance No. 13576 adopting these emergencies housing provisions, including the local amendments previously approved by State HCD.
 Finally, on June 4, 2019, the City Council adopted an ordinance amending the Oakland Planning Code Section 17.07.060.A to allow Emergency Shelter Residential Activities and Emergency Housing Facilities on property designated by the City Administrator and owned or leased by the City.